There are a couple of lottery tickets in Good Will Hunting – but only one is real. So what’s luck got to do, got to do

 Good Will Hunting is a good film.
 It has touching and hopeful things to say about being human – and about positive male relationships.
 And yet it does a curious thing in fetishising working-class characters, while also championing them.

 Society consists of unfair limits and arbitrary privilege.
 But, the movie says, all the money and breeding in the world can’t guarantee you’ll be the smartest fish is the bowl.
 Genes are a lottery, meaning luck is one possible antidote to social inequality.

 Is there a bad Will Hunting?

-The good and bad are dual aspects of Will’s character.
 When we first meet him in the movie, Will hasn’t had much chance to be good, because he’s had all the tough breaks in life.
-So ‘good Will Hunting’ is a potential, one Will finally embraces at the end of the film.
+‘Good’ Will Hunting represents his potential, one he finally embraces at the end of the film.

 ‘Bad’ Will Hunting is the guy living with the effects of abuse, poverty and emotional trauma.
 He’s the one nursing a grudge since Kindergarten, and who uses it to beat another guy to a pulp.

 His choices are foreshadowed in Lambeau and Maguire.
 Both men see themselves as father figures to Will (and Will of course is missing a father).
 They also represent the two paths he could take; they are him 20 years in the future.

 Lambeau uses his intellect to garner admiration.
 That’s why we hear so much about his medals and awards … and why we also see him flirt creepily with female students.

 Maguire is more obviously an older version of Will.
 Both are from South Boston, and both have intellect matched by aggression.
 Maguire is the man who takes a chance on love rather than what others expect.
 And, as a result, he lives the more ‘authentic’ life.

 Good Will Hunting (1997), directed by Gus Van Sant